-The efficacy of RRP can be measured in terms of identity theft detection and ability to identify returns ready for non-identity theft compliance referral treatment.
-Two key metrics are used to assess RRP's efficacy: lead generation and True Positive Rate.
-In PY 2020 (through October 14, 2020), RRP generated 1,069,176 identity theft leads at a lead accuracy rate of 49 percent.
-Almost 5 out of every 10 returns flagged as IDT by RRP never receive a legitimate taxpayer identity authentication via the IRS' web, phone, or in-person authentication processes.
+The success of RRP can be measured in terms of identity theft detection and ability to identify returns ready for non-identity theft compliance referral treatment.
+Two key metrics are used to assess RRP's effectiveness: lead generation (i.e., identification of potential fraud for the business to review) and lead accuracy rate (i.e., projected percentage of RRP selections which turned out to be real fraud).